Operation Albumen: Heraklion operation

 Bf 109 G-2 in 1942.

 The Heraklion operation was commanded by George Jellicoe and included four members of the Free French Forces commanded by Georges Bergé (the other three being Jacques Mouhot, Pierre Léostic and Jack Sibard) and Lieutenant Kostis Petrakis of the Hellenic Army.
-The group was transferred to Crete on board the Greek submarine HS Triton (Y-5) and rowed ashore in three inflatable boats.
+The group was transferred to Crete on board the Greek HS Triton (Y-5) and rowed ashore in three inflatable boats.
 They had intended to land at Karteros beach but came ashore in the Gulf of Malia on the dawn of 10 June and late.
 The men had to march overland to reach Heraklion airfield.
 They hid by day and marched by night, arriving during the night of 12/13 June.
-Due to increased traffic caused by a succession of night sorties that was in progress, the team had to postpone their attack until the next evening.
+Due to increased traffic caused by night sorties, the team had to postpone their attack until the next evening.
 The group entered the airfield while it was being bombed by the Royal Air Force (RAF) and destroyed about twenty Ju 88s using Lewes bombs.
 All six saboteurs escaped from the airfield but their retreat was betrayed, resulting in 17-year-old Pierre Léostic being killed and the other three Frenchmen being arrested.
 Jellicoe and Petrakis escaped to Egypt.